-VVIP plane acquisition process began under UPA, Modi govt brought it to conclusion: Govt
+VVIP plane acquisition process began under UPA, Modi govt brought it to conclusion: Report

 New Delhi, Oct 06: The process for procuring two VVIP aircraft, over whose acquisition Congress leader Rahul Gandhi attacked the Modi government on Tuesday, had begun under the UPA government, and the current dispensation has only brought it to a logical conclusion, government sources said.